damain/ecowatchtt-web/src/pages/gallery/index.md

     author: GEORGE STEINMETZ
     description: HE SPENDS EACH MORNING LOOKING FOR RECYCLABLE PLASTIC THAT HE CAN SELL FOR 35 CENTS PER KILO TO HELP HIS FAMILY
-  - image: /img/global-alliance-for-clean-cookstoves-household-pollution-from-burning-biomass-used-in-cookstoves-and-for-cooking-contributes-to-4.3m-deaths-per-year.jpg
-    author: GLOBAL ALLIANCE FOR CLEAN COOKSTOVES
-    description: HOUSEHOLD POLLUTION FROM BURNING BIOMASS USED IN COOKSTOVES AND FOR COOKING CONTRIBUTES TO 4.3M DEATHS PER YEAR
   - image: /img/greenatom.net-boy-swimming-in-polluted-water-in-india.jpg
     author: GREENATOM.NET
     description: BOY SWIMMING IN POLLUTED WATER IN INDIA